Black Velvet (song): Certifications

+Release history

 Other versions

-Country music artist Robin Lee, also signed to Atlantic at the time, covered "Black Velvet" in 1990 on her third studio album, also titled Black Velvet.
+American country music artist Robin Lee, also signed to Atlantic at the time, covered "Black Velvet" in 1990 on her third studio album, also titled Black Velvet.
 Lee's version peaked at No. 12 on the US Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.

-Canadian-American singer-songwriter and actress Alexz Johnson performs an a cappella cover of "Black Velvet" in the 2005 film Selling Innocence.
-It is her character Angel DeSousa's swan song in a talent contest just before she is stalked and tragically murdered.

 Idols South Africa winner Anke Pietrangeli covered the song on her album Tribute to the Great Female Vocalists in 2009.

-"Black Velvet" has also been recorded by Valentina Gautier (as "Hey tu" Italian), Gee Gee & Soluna featuring Soluna Samay, Bert Heerink (as "Rocksterren" Dutch), Vicky Rosti (as "Yön helmaan" Finnish), Jackie Thomas, and Sandi Thom.

-"Black Velvet" was recorded by the group The Lost Fingers "Lost in the 80s" in 2008.
-It was also roughed up and recorded by Canadian Rock artist Kami and released on her single "Death Toll Rising" in January 2013.

 In 2015, Canadian heavy metal band Kobra and the Lotus recorded the song for their first EP, entitled Words of the Prophets.

 In 2021, X Factor winner Sam Bailey recorded the song as her rock debut.
 The song was released through independent record label Saga Entertainment on August 6, 2021.
 The song peaked at number one on the Amazon best sellers chart.

-In 2022, Infected Mushroom released a cover of the song featuring Ninet Tayeb.
-It was released through record label Monstercat and is to be featured on Infected Mushroom's IM25 album.
+In 2022, the Israeli psychedelic trance duo, Infected Mushroom, released a cover of the song featuring Ninet Tayeb.
+It was released through record label Monstercat and is featured on Infected Mushroom's IM25 album.

 Chart performance for Robin Lee version

+In popular culture

+The song was featured in Grand Theft Auto V as a song on "Los Santos Rock Radio."